How To Build A Clay Pot Candle Heater & Do They Really Work?

 So what’s going on here?
 Why are so many people convinced these heaters do work?

-The flowerpot heater does not increase the amount of heat, just its usefulness.
+The flowerpot heater does not increase the heat; just its usefulness.

 Here’s what’s happening…